ammarozkan/TBWG/README.md

 When an eventer has been choosen and can be used in this turn; server will execute the eventer's function.
 Eventer's function should can access(rw) to all the world and the character itself and the target, seperately.

+In every new character turn, character's spendings will be setted to gainingUses Every eventer will spend a use.
+If the character don't has any more turns, then character can't use the eventer.
+After the character turn, if character gets an attack and tries to avoid it, auto-avoidation should use the remaining spendings.

 Turn Types: